da-n/blanq/README.md

 ## Credits

-This plugin is built and maintained by [Daniel Davidson](https://github.com/da-n/)
+This plugin is built and maintained by [da-n](https://github.com/da-n/).
+Contributions are very welcome.

 ## ToDo